 Students – We will accept up to 20 professionals for the online cohorts and 25 professionals for the in-person cohort.
-We received more than applications than space the cohort for the Spring 2021 session.
+We received more applications than space for the Fall 2021 sessions.

 The program’s core topics include:

 One Colorado recipient is granted a needs-based partial scholarship by B:CIVIC for participation in CCSR.
 The purpose of the B:CIVIC scholarship is to increase the engagement of community leaders in the field of corporate social responsibility bringing direct experience to inform their social impact work.

 This application is for the Fall 2021 cohort, application deadline is August 1, 2021.
 Apply here.

 CCSR Alumni Profiles